James Crawford (American football)

-James Crawford (born December 2, 1994) is an American football defensive end who is currently a free agent.
-He played college football at Illinois, and signed with the Green Bay Packers as an undrafted free agent in the 2018 NFL season before being waived.
+James Crawford (born December 2, 1994) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini, and signed with the Green Bay Packers as an undrafted free agent in the 2018 NFL season before being waived.
 The Miami Dolphins signed Crawford for the 2019 NFL season, but released him before the 2020 NFL season after an injury-shortened tenure.
 The Baltimore Ravens signed Crawford to their practice squad in December 2020, and released him in January 2021.

 College career

 After redshirting his freshman season, Crawford played four seasons for the Fighting Illini.
 Crawford recorded starts on all three levels of the defense throughout his college career.
 He played safety, linebacker and defensive end over the course of four years.
 He recorded 80 tackles, 10.5 tackles for a loss, four sacks, four forced fumbles, three fumble recoveries and six passes defensed over the course of his college career.
 Crawford who won team MVP, served as a team captain as a senior and was named All-Big Ten honorable mention by the coaches.